MichuuMichuu18/minecraft-shaders/README.md

 # Minecraft Shaders
 My shaderpack for Minecraft, written for use with Iris Shaders, compatibility with Optifine is not guaranteed.

+I'm not going to continue developing this shaderpack.
+It has a huge legacy of messy code, is far too unoptimized to run even on the lowest settings, and contains many quirks and quick fixes.

 # Features
 * Multiple profiles suited for wide range of hardware (Lite, Low, Medium, High, Ultra) - removed as shaderpack is still wip, settings menu is done
 * Shadow filtering (soft shadows)